z4kn4fein/stashbox/docs/getting-started/quick-start.md

 !> Don't create new `StashboxContainer` instances continuously.
 Such action will bypass the container's internal delegate cache and could lead to poor performance.

 ## How It Works?
 Stashbox builds and maintains a collection of registered services.
-At first, when a service is requested, Stashbox looks for a service registration that has a matching service type.
-Then, it scans the found registration's implementation type for all available constructors and selects one with the most arguments it knows how to resolve by matching their types to other registrations.
+When a service is requested, Stashbox starts looking for a matching registration with the same service type.
+If it finds one, the container initiates a scan on the implementation type's available constructors and selects the one with the most arguments it knows how to resolve by matching argument types to other registrations.

-When every constructor argument has its matching registration, Stashbox jumps to the first argument and does the same scanning on its type.
+When every constructor argument has a companion registration, Stashbox jumps to the first one and continues the same scanning operation.

-This process is repeated until every injectable dependency in the resolution tree has a matching registration.
-As a final step, Stashbox instantiates them by calling their constructors and builds up the hierarchical object structure.
+This process is repeated until every injectable dependency will have a match in the resolution tree.
+At the end of the process, Stashbox has each dependency node built-up in a hierarchical object structure to instantiate the initially requested service object.

 ## Example
 Let's see a quick example.
 We have three services `DbBackup`, `MessageBus` and `ConsoleLogger`. `DbBackup` has a dependency on `IEventBroadcaster` (implemented by `MessageBus`) and `ILogger` (implemented by `ConsoleLogger`), `MessageBus` also depending on an `ILogger`: